-Institutional investors have huge appetite for cryptocurrency according to a report released this month by Morgan Stanley.
+Institutional investors have a huge appetite for cryptocurrency according to a report released this month by Morgan Stanley.
 The total cryptocurrency assets under management (AUM) increased by $1.25 billion between January and July 2018 while the share of institutional investment compared to total market capitalization rose from 1 percent in January 2018 to 2.8% this July.
-This is despite of the fact that cryptocurrency prices have been falling since January.
+This is despite the fact that cryptocurrency prices have been falling since January.

-The report agrees with the existing sentiment that the cryptocurrency space is attracting huge institutional investment, saying that there has been substantial "institutional inflows" since January this year, but also details a number of points about the challenges of cryptocurrency and blockchain that could be preventing further adoption and investments.
+The report agrees with the existing sentiment that the cryptocurrency space is attracting huge institutional investment, saying that there have been substantial "institutional inflows" since January this year, but also details a number of points about the challenges of cryptocurrency and blockchain that could be preventing further adoption and investments.

 Stanley report says that institutions could have invested more than $10 billion at cryptocurrency assets in recent years and that $5.9 billion actually entered this market via the pockets of Wall Street bigwigs.
 This sum is equivalent to the is comparable to 237 days of block rewards issued by the “largest coins,” which was around $24.8 million per day as of July 1st.

-The current amount of money that constitutes institutional investments is around $7 billion dollars, which is however still small compared to collective market capitalization of all cryptocurrencies.
+The current amount of money that constitutes institutional investments is around $7 billion dollars, which is however still small compared to the collective market capitalization of all cryptocurrencies.
 It only makes up 2.8% of that capitalization.
 Additionally, this amount has declined since January 2017's tally of 3.8 percent of institutional investments share of the total market capitalization for all cryptocurrency.

 Generally, for the last 18 months, retail investments have exceeded institutional investments.
-However, according to the report, retail investments in cryptocurrencies has been falling since January.
+However, according to the report, retail investments in cryptocurrencies have been falling since January.
 Despite the reported increasing entry of institutional money, however, the market has remained quiet, indicating that institutions could be only buying enough cryptocurrency to keep the market afloat since retail interest has decreased to its lowest.

 The fact that market prices have remained depressed for last 11 months amidst increased entry by institutions, may also indicate mirror the fact that most institutional clients do not buy through the normal traditional order book platforms but via OTC trading.
 This fact was also mentioned by the global head of trading at Cumberland Bobby Cho who said that hedge funds continued to issue a multitude of over-the-counter Bitcoin transactions, which are often over $100,000 per transaction.